Disease Guide ·Boxer Cardiomyopathy ·2026

 Diagnosis - $400-$800

-24-hour Holter monitor ($200-$400) is essential — records heart rhythm over a full day to catch intermittent arrhythmias.
-Echocardiogram ($300-$500) assesses heart structure and function.
-ECG ($100-$200) may show ventricular premature complexes (VPCs).
-More than 100 VPCs in 24 hours is suspicious; more than 1,000 strongly suggests ARVC.
-Genetic testing is available for the striatin mutation.
-Average $400-$800
+24-hour Holter monitor ($200-$400) records heart rhythm.
+Echocardiogram ($300-$500) assesses heart function.
+More than 1,000 VPCs in 24 hours suggests ARVC.
+Genetic testing for striatin mutation available.
+Total: $400-$800

 Treatment - $50-$200/month

-Anti-arrhythmic medications: sotalol ($30-$80/month) or mexiletine ($40-$120/month), often used in combination.
-These drugs reduce arrhythmia frequency and severity but don't cure the disease.
-Regular Holter monitoring ($200-$400) every 6-12 months to adjust medication.
-Fish oil supplements may help.
-No surgical options exist for dogs.
-Average $50-$200/month
+Anti-arrhythmic medications: sotalol ($30-$80/month) or mexiletine ($40-$120/month).
+Regular Holter monitoring every 6-12 months to adjust medication.
+No surgical cure for dogs.
+Average: $50-$200/month

 Total Cost - $1,000-$3,000/year